This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 Pitch to the Right Person

-You want to focus on sending emails to content managers, content head, digital marketing leads, marketing managers, Chief Marketing Officer (CMO) and the like.
+You want to focus on sending emails to content managers, content heads, digital marketing leads, marketing managers, Chief Marketing Officers (CMOs), and other similar positions.

 Think about it for a moment and pitch to those people who seem to be most relevant and likely to be in charge of hiring freelancers.

-And, the best way to do this, is to personalize emails.
+The best way to do this is to personalize emails.
 Your aim is to let the reader know that the email is specifically written for them.
-So, use first names, refer to something from their website that tells them you know who they are etc.
+Use first names, refer to something from their website that tells them you know who they are, etc.